 - If you’re craving Indian-inspired cuisine, try this easy chicken tikka masala or this oven broiled tandoori chicken.

-- My favorite velvety smooth soups are this Irish potato leek soup and this carrot ginger soup.
+- My favorite velvety smooth soups are this Irish potato leek soup, roasted vegetable soup, and this carrot ginger soup.

 - For more turmeric goodness, try this ginger turmeric butternut squash soup or this slow cooker turkey breast.